top of page

 We believe that with proper management of the property, and controlled access, it can be protected for future generations.

-Society meetings are held on the third Tuesday of each month at the Stettler Regional Board of Trade offices.
+Society meetings are held on the third Monday of each month at the Stettler Regional Board of Trade offices.

 Membership Prices

-Annual membership price is $25 Lifetime membership is $150
+Annual membership price is $25 10 year membership is $200

 Looking south to Meeting Creek.JPG